jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 ### User Model

-After you migrate the `Users` table with the database-level constraints, you need add Sequelize model-level constraints.
+After you migrate the `Users` table with the database-level constraints, you need to add Sequelize model-level constraints.
 In your `User` model file, `backend/db/models/user.js`, add the following constraints:

 | column name      |   data type   | constraints                                                       |